Current issue About Guidelines Other issues Walleah Press

 People should feel empowered to express themselves in any number of ways — some will boycott, march, get arrested, write political poems, and some will consider the writing of poems in itself to be an inherently political act.

-Let me exit this question with a couple of articles I like about the poetry of witnessing, which I think can be a form of action.
+Let me exit this question with an article I like about the poetry of witnessing, which I think can be a form of action.
 I write about it in a poem titled All the Lines from RADAR, likening it to a cat sitting on a window sill, looking out to the street from an in-between space.
 Although these days, for me, at this hour, I’m itching to get amongst it.

 All the Lines